Jaxelr/Nancy.Metadata.Swagger.Core/README.md

 }
 ```

-Default values are provided, but I strongly suggest you configure your own obtaining them from config files or environment vars (see the sample).
+Default values are provided, but it is encouraged that you configure your own values, obtaining them from config files or environment vars (see the sample).

 ### Adding swagger UI

 This is completely optional and its mostly for discovery purposes.
-You have the ability to add Swagger-UI (you can download it from [swagger-ui](http://swagger.io/swagger-ui/) or check the github [repository here](https://github.com/swagger-api/swagger-ui) or heck use [npm](https://www.npmjs.com/package/swagger-ui)) and point it to your document module.
+It is feasible to add Swagger-UI (you can download it from [swagger-ui](http://swagger.io/swagger-ui/) or check the [github repository here](https://github.com/swagger-api/swagger-ui) or heck, use [npm](https://www.npmjs.com/package/swagger-ui)) and point it to your document module.
 At the index.html file you can set the default url where swagger-ui should get the json documentation file.
 For more details check the sample application.

 ### Missing Swagger features